vurentjie/krita_ui_tweaks/README.md

 Note that fit-to-view actions are now also toggles, which differs from the default Krita behaviour.

 You can configure a default scaling mode to use in the options dialog.

+[update] There is now a config option to make scaling mode per-view instead of global.

 <img width="692" height="183" alt="scaling-modes" src="https://github.com/user-attachments/assets/5c8ae7ef-ffbc-438d-a48c-c87f140dd306" />
 <img width="314" height="277" alt="scaling-mode-tools" src="https://github.com/user-attachments/assets/38fcccfc-032a-43f2-8f2c-f8d9b69d9985" />